-Padma Shree Kalamandalam Gopi is a national treasure, adored globally as the face of Kathakali.
+Padma Shri Kalamandalam Gopi is a national treasure, adored globally as the face of Kathakali.
 His majestic portrayals of pacha or pious roles have mesmerized audiences for more than half a century.
 His stage performances played a crucial role in the revitalization of the art form as he guided an entire generation of artisans while helming the prestigious Kerala Kalamandalam.
 As the last living artiste to be hired by the iconic Vallathol himself, his vision still sets the tone for all topics concerning Kathakali and performance arts.

 Life and Style

 He was born in pre-Independence India in the quaint village of Kothachira in Palakkad district of Kerala.
 He originally began his journey in art with Ottanthullal training, but this would end prematurely due to his teacher vacating the area.
 A year later, he would discover Kathakali, and his entire life would transform.
 He pays homage to the Gurus, who groomed him, including stalwarts such as Kalamandalam Padmanabhan Nair, Kalamandalam Ramankutty Nair, Thekkinkattu Ravunni Nair, Krishnan Kutty Warrier of Kalamandalam.